haziz09/wiim-now-playing/README.md

 ## 'I want to run it stand-alone on a Raspberry Pi (with touchscreen)'

-If you want to run the wiim-now-playing on a Raspberry Pi, with a touchscreen,
+If you want to run the wiim-now-playing app on a Raspberry Pi with a touchscreen, please read the installation instructions in [Raspberry Pi Setup - with touchscreen](docs/RPi-Setup.md)

-please read the installation instructions in [Raspberry Pi Setup - with touchscreen](docs/RPi-Setup.md)
+Or if you would like to use a regular screen/monitor you can use the (micro) HDMI output of the Raspberry Pi, but you would need to add a mouse and keyboard as well in order to operate the device.
+Follow the instructions above to have it run in kiosk mode and skip the touchscreen particular section(s).
+The Raspberry Pi should automatically recognize the screen on the HDMI port.

-The application can also be run headless, i.e. without a monitor, on a Raspberry Pi, Intel NUC, whatever old hardware you have lying around...
-Then point a browser on another device, i.e. a TV, to the server and see what's playing.
+The application can also be run headless, i.e. without a monitor.
+Set the Raspberry Pi up and tuck it away somewhere.
+Then point a browser from another device, i.e. a TV, to the server and see what's playing.
-For instructions see running a [Raspberry Pi - headless](docs/RPi-Headless.md)
+For instructions see running a [Raspberry Pi Setup - headless](docs/RPi-Headless.md)

 ## "I want to use docker!"